 As you can see, Bundy’s M.O. changed multiple times.
 This is fairly common, as criminals will often “tweak” their crimes in order to improve them.

-And in cases like Bundy’s, their M.O. may also regress and become sloppier.
-In other words, they become overconfident and lazy.
-As a result, they begin to take less precautions than before.
+Notably, a killer’s M.O. can also regress and become sloppier.
+In other words, they can become so overconfident or lazy that they begin to take fewer precautions than they initially did.

 8 – They want to be caught.

 The vast majority of serial killers do not want to be caught.
 Instead, they tend to slip up and make a mistake that leads to their capture.

 These men can become overconfident, sloppy, and lazy.
 They can also become more impulsive as time goes on.

-Ted Bundy also spoke about this.
-During interviews, Bundy likened it to changing a car tire.
-“The first time, you’re careful.
+Notably, Ted Bundy also spoke about this aspect.
+During one interview, Bundy likened it to changing a car tire: “The first time, you’re careful.
 By the thirtieth time, you can’t remember where you left the lug wrench.”

-Inevitably, this behavior leads to a slip-up.
-A slip-up that allows police to hone in on them as a suspect.
+Inevitably, this overconfidence leads to a slip-up that allows police to hone in on them as a suspect.

 As we mentioned in “Myth #1” above, most of these criminals are not smarter than the average person.
 Many of the notorious predators that you’ve read about only got away with their crimes because law enforcement wasn’t as organized at the time, technology wasn’t as widespread, and DNA forensics did not exist.